knowrohit/Fashion-Rec-Sys/README.md

-# FashionGPT: AI-Powered Fashion Recommender System
+# FashionGPT: AI-Powered Fashion Recommender System & VirgilAblohGPT: Hypebeast Chatbot Assistant

 Yo whats good boys!
 The "GPT" part is kinda part of a bigger project where ill be adding a chatbot assistant powered by GPT-NEOx as a private concierge.
 It will act as a guide + hype beast friend.